ericmeyer1/json-sentiment/README.md

 # Web Mining & NLP - Module 4: Sentiment Analysis on Song Lyrics

 ## Summary
-In this project, we use Python's request and json modules to fetch and parse song lyrics from [lyrics.ovh](https://lyricsovh.docs.apiary.io/#).
+In this project, we use Python's request and json modules to fetch and parse song lyrics from the [lyrics.ovh](https://lyricsovh.docs.apiary.io/#) API.
 Finally, we use the spaCy and spaCyTextBlob libraries to analyze the sentiment of the lyrics and understand the polarity score.

 ## Skills Used